 Android and iOS users will have access to the same features via the Pogoplug app available for free on each operating system’s respective marketplace.
 This app provides mobile access to all of your content with the exception of audio and video, which again is restricted to those who have a premium account.

 Although the ability to stream and share files and content between devices is the focus of Pogoplug, it does have two other notable features.

 One is Active Copy, a simple but useful backup feature.
 It effectively links two folders together so that their content mirrors one another, making it easy to keep an up-to-date backup of important information on a multiple computers.

 Another great extra is online printing, which can be used to send documents to a remote printer connected to a computer running Pogoplug.
 It’s even possible for friends to share a printer with you, which means you can use their printer while logged into your own account.
 It’s even possible to print from the Android and iPhone apps.

 Pogoplug isn’t a perfect service, but it has definite advantages compared to cloud services.
 My situation is a great example.
 I have multiple computers that I need to keep synced, but Dropbox won’t work (for free) because the amount of data I need to sync is in excess of 10GB.

 With this alternative, I’m not able to sync when one of my PCs is turned off, but that’s a trade-off I’m willing to make in exchange for the ability to freely transfer a very large volume of data.
 The Active Copy feature is an excellent way to keep my data backed up, as well.

-Give it a try and let us know what you think of it in the comments.
+and let us know what you think of it in the comments.
 Any missing features you would like to see included?